 For one thing, the government wants to make sure that such savings (and income tax benefits) actually go towards providing retirement income.
 Stiff penalties for early withdrawal help encourage investors to reserve their qualified plans for use during their retirement years.

 On the other hand, the government also wants to ensure that they will one day be able to tax these accumulated funds.
-If you have a 401(k), a Keogh, a SEP or a traditional IRA, you must begin taking regular distributions, or Required Minimum Distributions (RMD’s), from your plan by April 1st of the year following the year you turn 70½.
+If you have a 401(k), a Keogh, a SEP or a traditional IRA, you must begin taking regular distributions, or Required Minimum Distributions (RMD’s) at a certain age.
+If you reach 70 ½ in 2019 you must take your first RMD by April 1, 2020.
+If you reach 70½ in 2020 or later, you must take your first RMD by April 1 of the year after you reach 72.

-Although the tax code allows you to wait until April 1 of the year following the year you turn 70½, it is generally a good idea to take your first mandatory withdrawal in the same year you turn 70½.
+Although the tax code allows you to wait until April 1 of the year following the year you turn 72 (70 ½ if you reach 70 ½ before January 1, 2020), it is generally a good idea to take your first mandatory withdrawal in the same year you turn 72.
 If you wait, you will have to make two withdrawals in the first year, doubling the amount of taxable income you must declare and potentially increasing your marginal tax bracket.

 The amount you are actually required to withdraw each year, and which will be subject to taxation, is based on tables which estimate your remaining lifetime.